nicofretti/flink_experiment/README.md

 It was somewhat challenging to build the Docker image, as I initially couldn't find a stable and supported image for PyFlink.
 In fact, the `Dockerfile` includes extra instructions for installing PyFlink on top of the Flink image ([flink:1.16.0-scala_2.12-java11](https://hub.docker.com/_/flink)).

 ## Run a Flink job
 To run a Flink job on the cluster, you need to submit the application to the JobManager.
-The application can be submitted in two ways:
+The application can be submitted in two ways: Command line and Web Interface.
 ### Command line
 You can submit the application by running the following command from the `bin` folder:
 ```bash